aminrj/aminrj.github.io/_posts/2026-06-05-7-ai-security-checks-before-production.md

 **What failure looks like:** Agents produce logs, but the logs are stored in a location the agent has write access to, or are stored without integrity protection.
 Post-incident investigation cannot establish what the agent actually did because the log chain cannot be trusted.

-**How to run it:** Route all agent action logs to a write-once or append-only logging system with no agent write permissions.
-Apply a cryptographic hash or HMAC to each log entry at write time.
-Before any investigation relies on the logs, verify the chain integrity.
-If you cannot verify the logs, you cannot investigate incidents.
+**How to run it:** Three tiers, depending on your infrastructure:

+- **Cloud-native (easiest):** If running on AWS, GCP, or Azure, route agent action logs to CloudTrail, GCP Cloud Audit Logs, or Azure Monitor.
+These services provide integrity protection by default.
+- **Self-hosted (medium):** Use an append-only log store (e.g., OpenSearch with index lifecycle management) with HMAC-SHA256 on each entry using a key the agent cannot access.
+- **Minimal viable:** At minimum, log to a separate service account with no agent write permissions and verify hashes manually before any investigation relies on the logs.

 **What most teams do instead:** Use standard application logging with the assumption that only legitimate processes write to the log store.
 AI agents create a new threat model for logging.
 A manipulated agent may be instructed to write misleading entries or overwrite records.